David Elleray: Career

-Elleray is a career geography teacher and spent over 30 years at Harrow School, where he held various leadership roles such as head of geography, director of boarding, and housemaster of Druries House before his retirement in 2009.
-Early in his teaching career, he was noted for controversially reintroducing football (which had not been played there since 1927) at Harrow - a school better known for its rugby and cricket traditions - in 1977.
+Elleray is a career geography teacher and spent over thirty years at Harrow School, where he held various positions, such as head of geography, director of boarding, and housemaster of Druries House, before his retirement in 2009.
+Early in his teaching career, he was noted for controversially reintroducing in 1977 football (which had not been played there since 1927) at Harrow, a school better known for its rugby and cricket traditions.

 Elleray stepped down as a FIFA-listed referee in 1999, having officiated 78 international matches in 35 countries.
 He officiated at Wembley Stadium 13 times but was unable to officiate at the 1998 World Cup in France due to school commitments.

 During his refereeing career, Elleray is remembered for a number of incidents, including awarding a dubious penalty kick to Manchester United in the 1994 FA Cup Final against Chelsea.
 Elleray later admitted in his autobiography that he "blew without thinking" and although he knew he had made a mistake, he could not change his mind.

+In 1997, Elleray was yet again at the centre of controversy when, during the FA Cup Semi-final between third-tier's Chesterfield FC and Premier League's Middlesbrough FC, he failed to award a goal to Chesterfield after the ball had clearly bounced over the line and surprisingly, awarded a free-kick to Middlesbrough instead.
+The match finished 3-3, with Middlesbrough winning the replay 3-0, thus ending Chesterfield's hopes of reaching the final.

-He was also the referee when Ryan Giggs scored his 'wonder goal' in the 1999 FA Cup semi-final replay against Arsenal at Villa Park, and when David Beckham scored from inside his own half against Wimbledon in 1996.
-Even though he sent off Manchester United's Roy Keane four times, when he retired Keane sent him a letter wishing him well and a signed jersey.
+He was the referee when Ryan Giggs scored his 'wonder goal' in the 1999 FA Cup semi-final replay against Arsenal at Villa Park, and when David Beckham scored from inside his own half against Wimbledon in 1996.
+Even though he sent off Manchester United's Roy Keane four times, after Elleray retired, in 2003, Keane sent him a letter wishing him well and a signed jersey.
+In 2024, while working as a pundit in the Stick to Football podcast, Keane along with Gary Neville implied that Elleray's multiple red cards to Keane represented "a class system thing," with Ian Wright concurring: "I got the same vibe."

-Elleray was recognised by coaches, players and fans for being a firm, fair and consistent referee.
-After the 1994 FA Cup Final, UEFA president Lennart Johansson told Elleray: "Europe needs referees like you.
-I do not care whether the second penalty was a foul or not.
-The easy decision would to have given nothing.
-You showed strength and courage.
-Congratulations!"

 In 1999, Elleray received death threats from Manchester United supporters after Liverpool made a comeback which could have prevented their team winning the title.
-He awarded Liverpool a dubious penalty and then sent Denis Irwin off for attempting a pass because he had not seen the official's flag, allowing Liverpool to bring the game to 2–2.
-Martin Edwards, the United chairman, suggested that a winners' medal be made for Elleray should Arsenal win the league.
-The result however did not impact United's pole position, or their winning the title that season due to Arsenal losing at Leeds a few days later.
-It was a considerable time before Elleray refereed United again.
+He'd awarded Liverpool a dubious penalty and then sent Denis Irwin off for attempting a pass because the player ostensibly had not seen the official's flag.
+Liverpool equalized the game to 2–2.
+Martin Edwards, United's chairman, suggested that a winners' medal be made for Elleray should Arsenal win the league.
+The result however did not impact United's pole position, or their winning the title that season, with Arsenal losing at Leeds a few days later.